Greenland votes to allow uranium, rare earths mining

 Separately, iron ore producer London Mining said on Thursday it had received the go-ahead from the Greenland government for a 15 million tonne a year mine in the country, paving the way to attract partners for the project.

-The Isua project which will cost an estimated $2.3 billion has been controversial in Greenland as fears its construction would attract a flood of Chinese workers into the country.
+The Isua project which will cost an estimated $2.3 billion (1.4 billion pounds) has been controversial in Greenland as fears its construction would attract a flood of Chinese workers into the country.

-(Reporting by Katya Vahl in Nuuk, Alistair Scrutton in Stockholm and Teis Jensen in Copenhagen; Editing by Sandra Maler and Catherine Evans)
+(Reporting by Katya Vahl in Nuuk and Alistair Scrutton in Stockholm; Editing by Sandra Maler)